theothersideofgod/resume/resume.md

    - Implemented and maintained scalable web applications using React and Node.js.
    - Integrated Redux for state management and enhanced application performance.
    - Utilized TypeORM to manage database interactions with MySQL.
-   - Deployed applications on AWS, implementing CI/CD pipelines.
+   - Deployed applications on AWS, implementing CI/CD.

 #### 2. Front-end engineer - Mobius Vision, China,JiangSu,Suzhou - 06/2016 to 02/2018
    - Developed and maintained backend services using Node.js and Express.
-   - Collaborated with frontend teams to implement efficient React components.
+   - Collaborated with frontend teams to implement reusable React components.
-   - Conducted unit testing and end-to-end testing for robust code quality.
+   - leading team member to finish project.
    - Managed version control using Git for collaborative development.

 Education: